 Check with your insurer to determine whether your coverage travels with you.

 Esurance (like most other car insurers) extends its coverage throughout the U.S. and Canada.
 If you're traveling to Mexico, we also partner with the International Insurance Group, Inc. (IIG) to help drivers secure short-term car insurance south of the border.
-Start shopping at our international car insurance page to get the ball rolling.
+Start shopping at our Mexico car insurance page to get the ball rolling.

 Driving in Mexico